ai/visibilityjs/README.md

 assume that the page is visible all the time, and your logic will still work correctly, albeit less effective in some cases.

-Page Visibility API is [natively supported] by Google Chrome 13, Firefox 10, Opera 12.10 and IE 10.
+Page Visibility API is [natively supported] by all browsers.
 For old browsers you can use `lib/visibility.fallback.js` with focus/blur hack (note that this hack have issue, that document become to be hidden, when browser just lose focus, but still visible for user).

 Sponsored by [Evil Martians].